 On the other hand, homemade mayonnaise is made from avocado oil, egg, ground mustard and lemon juice.
 This is the best way to get lots of flavor in any diet plan.
 Plus, it only adds about 60 seconds to your meal prep time because it comes together so quickly.
 You can keep a container of it in your refrigerator and use it on everything!

 For this dressing I’m using honey because I want to reduce the amount of sugar.
 But if you would like, you can add 1 teaspoon of honey and whisk very well with the rest of the dressing ingredients.
 The taste will have just the right amount of sweetness.

 If you don’t have mayo, you replace it for sour cream or even plain Greek yogurt.

 What to serve with broccoli salad:

 You can enjoy this gluten-free broccoli salad recipe as a meal dish or side dish, it’s up to you.
-Just like a chicken salad, this recipe is perfect for picnics, bbq parties and potlucks.
+Just like a chicken salad or a couscous salad, this recipe is perfect for picnics, bbq parties and potlucks.
 If you’d like to make it as a side dish, here are some recipes that will pair well with it.

 - Baked Chicken Wings Recipe

 - Garlic Butter Steak Bites Skillet Recipe